alizeeeupherte/Housing./README.md

 We can see the extension of the programmatic band on the terrace.

-This team work was done with Alexandre Monceau and supervised by Xavier Gonzalez, partner of the agency Brenac and Gonzalez.
+This team work was done with Alexandre Monceau and supervised by Xavier Gonzalez, partner of Brenac and Gonzalez agency.